The world’s former emerging market darlings are now in distress, says Robert Amsterdam.

 This complex process of course depends on how closely we link economic growth (and recession) with diplomatic clout.
 While it’s been clear from the beginning that the unity of the BRICS was long on rhetoric and short on reality, China was the most successful in translating its economy into influence.
 Its voracious demand for oil and minerals, its creative use of development finance to gain access to raw materials in other emerging markets, and its staggering export economy contributed to a realignment of the international system.

 Now that realignment is under serious pressure.
-While China’s GDP is still forecasted to grow by more than six per cent this year, other major structural problems continue to shake confidence and send repercussions across emerging markets.
+While China’s GDP is still forecasted to grow by more than 6 per cent this year, other major structural problems continue to shake confidence and send repercussions across emerging markets.

 Russia is facing a profound crisis.
-As leading exporter of oil and gas to China, it saw its economy shrink by almost 4 per cent last year, with a further contraction of one per cent forecast for 2016.
+As leading exporter of oil and gas to China, it saw its economy shrink by almost 4 per cent last year, with a further contraction of 1 per cent forecasted for 2016.
 With sanctions and sustained low oil prices, inflation ran close to 13 per cent, while the rouble lost half its value against the dollar in the second half of 2014 and fell a further 20 per cent in 2015.

 But all this seems almost enviable compared to the trials facing Brazil.
 After 7.5 per cent growth in 2010, collapsing commodity prices and epic corruption have triggered its worst recession in over a century.
 After a 3.8 per cent contraction in 2015, the economy is expected to shrink by another 3.5 per cent this year, with forecasts being repeatedly revised (and worsened).
 Once a rising star with considerable soft power, Brazil is now hardly in a position to take on its presumed role of leadership — instead of UN Security Council seat, now it’s an IMF receipt.